 If you're worried about how much maths you'd need to know, I can reassure you that you needn't worry: it's all basic algebra and following formulae (and you get to take a formulae card in the exam!)

 The Centre for Computational Social Science builds on the core disciplines of Politics and International Relations, Criminology and Sociology; our programmes aim to increase the number of students undertaking quantitative methods training in social science by embedding research skills into substantive degree programmes and modules.

 (BSc) in Politics & International Relations, in Criminology, in Sociology, in Social Data Science, and in Crime and Data Science.
 These programmes give you the opportunity to choose from an impressive range of modules across the University, with a work placement at innovative companies and institutions in the UK and overseas.

 - MSc Social Data Science - Advanced training in data analytics with a focus on addressing real-world challenges through the formation and evaluation of public policy, and the implementation of evidence-based decision making.

 - MRes Advanced Quantitative Methods (AQM) in Social Sciences, as part of the South West Doctoral Training Centre (SWDTC)

-Academic staff at the Exeter Q-Step Centre welcome PhD students interested in the following: social media, elections, social networks, public opinion, climate change politics, social inequalities, stratification and mobility, international terrorism, evidence-based policing and quantitative criminology, and related fields.
+Academic staff at C2S2 welcome PhD students interested in the following: social media, elections, social networks, public opinion, climate change politics, social inequalities, stratification and mobility, international terrorism, evidence-based policing and quantitative criminology, and related fields.
 More information on staff research interests.

 See funding opportunities here.

-As a Q-Step student you will have access to one-to-one expert support through our 'Stats Help Desk'.
+As a C2S2 student you will have access to one-to-one expert support through our 'Stats Help Desk'.
 To find out more, read the Student resources page.

-Our members discuss their research and studying social data science with the Exeter Q-Step Centre.
+Our members discuss their research and studying social data science with C2S2 (formerly known as Exeter Q-Step Centre).